 So, can tenants install a security camera?

 Yes, tenants can generally install a security camera system on a rental property.
-However, depending on the state and place of installation, it may require permission from the property owner or landlord.
+However, depending on the installation requirements and placement, it may require permission from the property owner or management.
 According to the rental property management company Azibo, tenants are generally permitted to install security devices like alarms and cameras inside their rental unit, as long as they don’t record shared or common areas.

 Can tenants install a security camera inside the apartment?

 Yes, tenants can usually install indoor cameras without notifying their landlords, but it’s wise to check your lease for exceptions.
-To avoid drilling walls and losing your security deposit, consider easy-to-install options like the Arlo 2nd Gen Essential Indoor Camera.
+To avoid drilling walls and losing a part of your security deposit, consider easy-to-install options like the Arlo Essential Indoor Security Camera (3rd Gen).
 Simply plug it into a power outlet and connect it to your Wi-Fi network.
 You could even strategically mount it as a hidden camera for added security inside your apartment.